-I first heard about this game on Bonjour du Monde, and really like using it in class.
+I really like using it in class.
 Divide students into groups of four.
 Each group needs to draw a grid of four rows—one for each member’s first name—and the number of columns will equal the number of letters in the longest first name.
 Each student will then write their name horizontally, with one name per row, one letter per column, like this:

 Once all the groups have done this, they then have three minutes to write down the largest number of French grammatical words possible, using letters from their grid.
 Just like in Boggle, letters that are side by side in the word should be touching each other on the grid, but they don’t need to be in a straight horizontal or vertical line.